 - VM resources monitoring for deployed applications

-Following are some of the key aspects that you need to consider when working on synthetic monitoring:
+Following are some of the key aspects that you need to consider when working on synthetic performance monitoring:

 - Create tests based on key business transactions